oddballteam/hiring-challenges/frontend-engineer/itunes-search/README.md

 ---

-## Submission

-### 1. **GitHub Repository**
-- Create a **public GitHub repository** to submit your solution.
-The repository should contain the full implementation, including any required files (HTML, CSS, JavaScript, etc.).
-- The repository must include:
-  - A **clear, concise README** with the following:
-    - Description of the project.
-    - Any other details that would help us understand your implementation (e.g., architectural decisions, libraries used, etc.).
-  - **Code Comments**: Ensure your code is well-commented to explain key sections of your logic, especially any complex or non-obvious parts.

-### 2. **Project Deployment**
-- Host your project on a service like Netlify, Vercel, Supabase, Cloudflare, GitHub Pages, or similar hosting options.
-- Provide a link to the live project in your README file.
-- If deploying isn't possible or you run out of time, provide clear instructions in the README on how to run the project locally (e.g., installation steps, commands to run the development server, etc.)

----

 ## Bonus (Optional)

 - **Unit Tests**: Add unit tests for key components, such as the search functionality or pagination.
 - **Accessibility**: Implement basic accessibility features (e.g., keyboard navigation, ARIA labels).
 - **Advanced Search Options**: Implement additional filters like genre, release date, or country.